Last Updated on October 6, 2023 by Samantha Harris

 How To Trim A Tortoise’s Nails

-If a tortoise’s nails have grown too long, you can trim them to ensure it remains happy and healthy.
+If a tortoise’s nails have grown too long, you can trim them to ensure they remain happy and healthy.

-Herp vets are experienced at trimming overgrown tortoise nails and will trim them for a fee.
+Herp vets are experienced at trimming overgrown tortoise nails and will cut them for a fee.
 However, you may trim the tortoise’s nails at home to avoid a stressful car journey.

 You don’t need special equipment to trim the nails.
 You can securely hold the tortoise in place with a towel.
-Then, you can trim the nails using standard pet nail clippers.
+Then, you can cut the nails using standard pet nail clippers.

 If you cut the quick, applying 5% hydrogen peroxide (or cornstarch) can be used to stop the bleeding.

 Here’s a simple guide on how to trim a tortoise’s nails at home: